Joel’s Hot Takes

 1. METATHEORY: The efficacy of human explanation is both much greater than we can logically justify [the unreasonable effectiveness of mathematics] and much less than we intuitively judge it to be [map-territory confusion].
 There has to be a kind of arbitrariness about explanations (as illustrated by my reinterpreted Fourier Theorem), but we can't easily see it.
 That is, our explanatory narratives are made-up stories, but we can't help but believe them.
 Ultimately, facts or statistical truths must trump our descriptions and explanations and narratives, but the human mind seems to be built for narrative explanation rather than Bayesian inference.
 For one thing, we are far more likely to believe a set of facts when we have a satisfying narrative built around them.
 If narratives are sufficiently satisfying and deep-seated, they will blind us to contradictory facts.
 All of the above applies to all of the above.

 My epistemology is a sort of extreme skepticism.
 So extreme that it can't be logically valid.
 If it were valid, logic would not be valid.
 A contradiction!
 That is, I'd have to express my skepticism in the form of an explanation or justification, and the ultimate validity of explanation and justification I deny.
 I even deny the idea of denial.
 My denial would be in the realm of mapmaking and thus invalid.
 It is what it is what it is.
 Which it isn't.
+The map is not the territory.

 Questions of knowledge, expectation, intention, consciousness are the ultimate expressions of the sorts of self-reference that lead to the classical and modern paradoxes of logic -- from Epimenides to Russell to Godel to x=-1/x.
 Thus, they will never be answerable in their own context, the logical landscape, but instead require the "imaginary" plane.
 This is what the both-and-neither fractal is intended to account for; a sort of meta-logical landscape.
 At minimum, we must acknowledge the necessarily incommensurable status of the view from the inside and the view from the outside.

 2. THEORY (taking the above metatheory into account): Explanatory schemes with any legitimacy can be conceived as points in a conceptual space (the both-and-neither fractal) connected by continua that represent assumption switches.
-Each point represents a completed point of view -- a mass of logical deductions and inductions based on a given self-consistent set of assumptions {A1} constructed to account for some specific set of facts {F1}.
+Each endpoint represents a completed point of view -- a mass of logical deductions and inductions based on a given self-consistent set of assumptions {A1} constructed to account for some specific set of facts {F1}.
 These assumptions necessarily have "side effects": newly deduced facts {S1} that go beyond the mere boundaries of {F1}.
 That is, {A1} implies {F1} union {S1}).

 {S1} is of great interest if all or some of its elements are consistent with the actual world.
 That would be our ultimate validation for taking on {A1}.
 By altering or even contradicting one assumption or another (i.e. moving around in the conceptual-assumption space and resulting in {A2}), and then trying to account for the same set of facts {F1}, a new tree of deductions develops that will intentionally include {F1} and other side effect facts {S2} which will almost certainly differ greatly from {S1}.
 See the Both and Neither diagram.
 If my hunch is correct, both set {S1} and set {S2} will include much that seems intuitively or factually correct even if individual elements of S1 and S2 are mutually exclusive.
 See "the flow of x in one direction is a flow of anti-x in the opposite direction."
 No one point in the space is a be-all and end-all.
 The fullest picture is achieved by moving fluidly through the space of points.
 There is no correct set of assumptions.
 Example.
 Things change and things stay the same.
 This is a simple observed fact.
 We might take the assumption "things change spontaneously unless they are prevented from doing so" or we could take the opposite tack "things stay the same unless something forces them to change."